n00bita/DataOne_StoreFinder/README.md

     5.Call LocalMinimum() for each ShopID(multiple rows of same Shop) 6.Call GlobalMinimum() after finding all the local minimum.

+ToDO:

+    1.Build a wrapper .sh to use spark-submit to get input in specified format.
+    2.Use Maven/sbt to Build the Project
+     Env: Java 8 | Scala 2.11 | Spark 2.0.2

 LocalMinimum():

 1) Let I represents set of elements included so far.
 Initialize I = {}